Skip to main content

 • Use custom registry: applicable only for air-gapped environments, do not select this check-box for non-airgapped system.

 2. Database Credentials: This section configures database passwords for the various database components used by Portworx Backup.
-For guidelines on how to set the database credentials, refer to Password Policy.
+For guidelines on how to set the database credentials, see Password Policy.

 • MySQL Root User Password: root password for MySQL database